KTM Class 61: Description

+Formation

 Features

 The trains feature digital passenger information systems, a prayer room and a light catering bar.
-Nine of the 13 trainsets will have one-third of a vehicle dedicated to carrying parcels and have commuter style seating i.e. a combination of transverse and longitudinal seating layouts.
-Such trains are meant for regional services such as the Shuttle Timur service.
-The remaining four sets have 2+2 transverse seating and are meant for long distance travel.
+Nine of the thirteen sets will have a parcel storage area and have commuter style seating i.e. a combination of transverse and longitudinal seating layouts.
+Such trains are suited for regional services such as the Shuttle Timur service.
+The remaining four sets have 2+2 transverse seating and are suited to long distance travel.

-Service History
+Service history

-The trains were speculated to enter service from 1 October 2020, on the Ekspres Selatan from Gemas to JB Sentral as online bookings reflected the new train’s seating arrangement.
-However, this did not eventuate.
-When in service, they are expected to cut journey times as their operating speed of 100 km/h is higher than the average speed of existing trains which is at 50–60 km/h.

-KTMB held a launch party for the new trains for 11 April 2021, inaugurating DMU service between Tumpat, Gua Musang and Kuala Lipis.
-From 21 February 2022, the trains were fully utilised on the east coast line with the opening of shuttle timuran 35up/38dn from Kuala Lipis to Gemas.
+KTMB held a launch party for the new trains on 11 April 2021, inaugurating DMU service between Tumpat, Gua Musang and Kuala Lipis.
+From 21 February 2022, the trains were fully utilised on the east coast line with the opening of the shuttle timuran 35up/38dn from Kuala Lipis to Gemas.